Post: 10 Ways AI Has Transformed the Modern ATS for Strategic Hiring in 2026

 - Reduces false negatives — qualified candidates filtered out because they described the same skill in different words.

-- According to Asana’s Anatomy of Work research, knowledge workers spend a significant share of their day on repetitive document processing; NLP parsing eliminates that burden at the intake stage.
+Knowledge workers spend a measurable share of their day on repetitive document processing.
+NLP-driven parsing eliminates that burden at the intake stage entirely.

 2. Predictive Candidate Scoring